Form 5472: The $25K/Year Penalty Most LLC Owners Miss

 Chinese Citizen Forming a US LLC: The Complete Guide (2026)

 Step-by-step guide for Chinese citizens forming a US LLC.
-Covers state selection, EIN without SSN, banking, and the SAFE, CRS, and Form 5472 obligations most guides skip.
+State selection, EIN, banking, plus SAFE and Form 5472 obligations.

 Cross-border entrepreneur running businesses across the US, China, and beyond for 20+ years.
 I built Global Solo to map the structural risks I wish someone had shown me.